2019 Call for Proposals: Global Learning Research Fellowships

 Dr. Angela Salmon, Department of Teaching and Learning

-This project is part of a Collaborative Online International Learning (COIL) course in collaboration with Dr. Rosa Guzman, Early Childhood and Literacy faculty member at La Sabana University in Colombia.
+This project was part of a Collaborative Online International Learning (COIL) course in collaboration with Dr. Rosa Guzman, Early Childhood and Literacy faculty member at La Sabana University in Colombia.

 Drs.
-Salmon and Guzman will engage pre-service teachers and students from the two settings in an Out of Eden Learn experience, in which students accompany National Geographic journalist Paul Salopek on his 21,000-mile, seven-year walk around the world, exploring their own neighborhoods, investigating contemporary global issues, and reflecting on how they as individuals fit into a broader geographical and historical context.
-In addition, students will share their perspectives and interact with one another on a digital platform that uses social media as a springboard for deep, meaningful learning.
-The goal of this research is to ignite students’ interest in the wider world and support them to become more informed, thoughtful, and engaged global citizens.
+Salmon and Guzman engaged with pre-service teachers and students from the two settings in an Out of Eden Learn experience, in which students accompany National Geographic journalist Paul Salopek on his 21,000-mile, seven-year walk around the world, exploring their own neighborhoods, investigating contemporary global issues, and reflecting on how they as individuals fit into a broader geographical and historical context.
+In addition, students shared their perspectives and interacted with one another on a digital platform that uses social media as a springboard for deep, meaningful learning.
+The goal of this research was to ignite students’ interest in the wider world and support them to become more informed, thoughtful, and engaged global citizens.

 2016 Fellowship Projects

 Regime Consolidation and Development Policies in Revolutionary Iran

 Dr. Eric Lob, Department of Politics and International Relations

 Mr. Hatim Bukhair, Department of Politics and International Relations